 The best way to figure out if a website is safe is to identify if it has the lock.
 If the browser doesn’t display lock and instead places “Not secure” it means that your data or the data on the website is not safe and authentic.

 Lastly, a secure site you visit often maybe now marked as not secure by the browser.
 It can happen in two cases.
 Either the website has removed its certificate or the certificate has expired.
-Maybe someone has bought the website and remove everything from it.
+Maybe someone has bought the website and removed everything from it.
 In any case, do not trust the website with your personal data no matter how urgent it is.